mechanomy/UnitTypes.jl/readme.md

 Please open an issue or PR to add more units.

 The idea is that a Measure is some quantity bearing units, while a Dimension is some context-specific application of a Measure.
+Within a Dimension multiple Measures may logically be used as long as they are dimensionally consistent.
 For instance, a circle may be described by its radius, diameter, or circumference, concepts that can be interchangeably converted, using any Measure of extent.
-A function creating a circle can then store radii while accepting Radius, Diameter, or Circumference arguments, as the type system provides conversion between the argument and the function's internal convention.
+A function creating a circle can then internally store radii while accepting Radius, Diameter, or Circumference arguments, as the type system provides conversion between the argument and the function's internal convention.

-Any concrete Dimension consists of a struct with field
+Concrete Dimensions look like
 ```julia
 struct Diameter{T <: AbstractLength } <: AbstractDimension
   value::T